eiffel-community/eiffel-intelligence/wiki/markdown/subscription-with-email-notification.md

         "notificationType" : "MAIL",

         // The recipient of the email.
 One or several email addresses can
-        // be defined with a comma separated list.
+        // be defined, separated with a comma.
         "notificationMeta" : "mymail@company.com, another@email.com",

         // It is possible to define an email subject per subscription, or